What to expect from a Value Based Interview (VBI)

 If you have been invited for a Value Based Interview (VBI), the first thing to remember is that there are no right or wrong answers.
 There is also nothing for you to prepare in advance of a VBI, as this interviewing technique is about exploring how and why people do things in any given situation.

-The interview panel will ask between two and four questions depending on the job role, all of which will relate to the Trust Values which you can familiarise yourself with using this Personal Guide to Values and Behaviours - use the link below to view:
+The interview panel will ask between two and four questions depending on the job role, all of which will relate to the Trust Values which you can familiarise yourself with using this Personal Guide to Values and Behaviours:

 The process is relatively informal, but structured to ensure fairness and consistency.
 Many interviewees actively report that they enjoyed their Value Based Interview when they gave feedback.

-The VBI interview will be confidential.
+The Value Based Interview will be confidential.
 However, if any safeguarding concerns regarding a child or vulnerable adult are raised in the interview, then the Trust reserves the right to escalate these concerns appropriately to ensure the safety of the child or vulnerable adult.